AJPreto/structural_generic/README.md

 - Input a ".pdb" file to retrieve LGScore and MaxSub evaluation.
 Secondary structure submission is possible.

 **Haddock**:
 - Input a ".pdb" dimer file to perform interface refinement.
+Confirm chromedriver version prior to usage.

+**Correct animo acid**:
+- Input a ".pdb" file to correct an amino acid name on the whole file.
+Can also be used on all the files in the folder.